 - It’s super simple to prep using a boxed cake mix (and just 7 total ingredients)

-- It can be made in just one bowl
+- Like this strawberry cake, it can be made in just one bowl

 - It’s both gluten and dairy free